-1. Status codes are determined by the Value Set developers.
-The suggested values shall be used if applicable.

-2. The meaning of binding is not constrained by this Profile.

-Metadata is not returned for the [ITI-XX] transaction.

-This profile does not specify how the Terminology Repository is maintained, how new value sets are added, or how existing values sets are updated.

-X.4.1.6 Terminology Service Process Flow
+X.4.1.5 Terminology Service Process Flow

 This section describes the process and information flow when a Terminology Consumer retrieves a Value Set from a Terminology Repository.
 There is no required order between the two transactions.
 The Terminology Consumer chooses whichever transactions and order are appropriate.
-The Terminology Consumer can use Retrieve Value Set [ITI-XX] to retrieve a single value set based upon a known value set OID.
+The Terminology Consumer can use Retrieve Value Set [ITI-Y1] to retrieve a single value set based upon a known value set OID.

-Figure X.4.1.6-1: Basic Process Flow in the SVCM Profile
+Figure X.4.1.5-1: Basic Process Flow in the SVCM Profile